kerorokun/code-editor/README.md

 * Custom generic dynamic array
 * Batched 2D Graphics Library backend using OpenGL

-Features not available in this current build but were available in the final build
+Features not available in this current build but available in the final build
 * Automatic code formatting
 * Themes
 * Slight more expanded evaluation buffer